 The Haverford Township Democratic Party (HT Dems) is an all-volunteer group of active, committed Democrats who live in Haverford Township.
-We strive to keep our neighbors informed and provide the boots-on-the-ground activism critical in the election of Democrats to local, county, state and national office.
+We strive to keep our neighbors informed and provide opportunities for the boots-on-the-ground activism needed to elect Democrats to local, county, state and federal offices.

 The HT Dems recruit and support Democratic candidates, create and distribute election information, advise on voter registration and absentee voting, canvass our Democratic neighbors during campaigns and staff the polls in every precinct of the township.

 HT Dems do much of this work through our ward-based Committee members.
 These are the Democrats who are elected by their neighbors in the party for 4-year terms.
 They have voting rights in local organization matters, spend time vetting candidates when there are multiple candidates in one race, and work closely with their ward leaders to organize canvassing in their wards at election time.
 HT Dems aims to have four Committee members per precinct, so with 36 precincts in our 9 wards, we could have 144 Committee members.
 Take a look at the list of current Committee members to see if you live in one of the precincts where more Committee members are needed.

 There are now MORE registered Democrats than registered Republicans in Haverford Township and in Delaware County.
 This matters only if Democrats actually vote in both the primaries and the general elections!
 We have won historic victories in recent elections putting a Democrat in the House of Representatives, voting in an all-Democrat County Council after 40 years of one-party rule, and expanding the Democratic presence on many of our township councils.
 These victories testify to local Democrats’ hard work in getting out the Democratic vote.
 See How You Can Help to get out the Democratic vote on election day.